vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 level=info ts=2018-12-05T09:00:09.242667991Z caller=head.go:446 component=tsdb msg="head GC completed" duration=170.063092ms
 ```

-You can see how the delta between those two compacts is two hours.
+You can see how the delta between those two compactions is two hours.

 In order to do a safe migration and avoid time range overlaps in later compactions, it is necessary to create a snapshot in Prometheus skipping the WAL file, as it contains references to future time ranges.